andypols/kibaba-browser-performance-test/README.md

-# Kibana browser performance test
+# Kibana browser performance test monitor

 An experiment using Kibana to monitor Chrome browser performance as part of application testing.
-The extension based on the [system monitor chrome extension](https://chrome.google.com/webstore/detail/system-monitor/ecmlflnkenbdjfocclindonmigndecla)

-Contains a dockerised version of [Kibana 7.7.0](https://www.elastic.co/kibana) and a chrome browser extension that sends cpu, memory and network data to Kibana.
+It contains a dockerised version of [Kibana 7.7.0](https://www.elastic.co/kibana) and a chrome browser extension that sends system cpu and websocket data to Kibana.
+More data coming soon.

+The extension uses [chrome devtools-protocol](https://chromedevtools.github.io/devtools-protocol/) to interact with the browsers debugger.

+## Instructions

-## 1. Spin up Kibana
+### 1. Spin up Kibana

 ``` bash
 docker-compose up